 This is a skill that does not often come naturally and should be carefully taught.
 Nothing will replace guided readings of a text with modeling in the classroom.

-The materials below are created to use as you are modeling reading informational texts.
+The materials we are sharing are created to use as you are modeling reading informational texts.

 There are also additional pieces that can be used in interactive reading notebooks.

-We highly suggest that guided readings include modeling of notetaking and usage of post-it notes in appropriate places.
+We suggest that guided readings include modeling of notetaking and usage of post-it notes.

 What You Will Find

-- Important Places to Stop and Take Notes This anchor chart should be used as you are beginning to model how to find important information in the text.
+- Important Places to Stop and Take Notes This anchor chart can be used as your are beginning to model how this skill.

-- Writing a Summary This anchor chart is designed to be used as you are introducing summary writing.
+- Writing a Summary This anchor chart can be used as you are introducing summary writing.

 - I Can Read Informational Text Organizer